giloushaker/nr-templates/README.md

 ```

 2. Replacing Placeholders
-Within XML nodes, any text wrapped in {{...}} will be replaced with the corresponding value.
+Within nodes textContent or Attributes, any text wrapped in {{...}} will be replaced with the corresponding value.
 For example:
 ```xml
 <profiles>
   <span>{{name}}</span>